-We personally feel that the only way to get started with blogging is to DIVE IN and make the investment in yourself and this new venture.
+We personally feel that the only way to get started is to DIVE IN and invest in yourself and this new business.

-Starting a blog is no different than any other business start-up.
+Blogging is no different than any other business and has start up costs.
 It deserves time, attention, and some initial costs to get started on the right foot!

-If you feel like you want to really give blogging a real shot, starting your blog with Bluehost + WordPress.org is the way to go!
+If you feel like you want to really give blogging a real shot, starting with Bluehost + WordPress.org is the way to go!